Question 40·Easy·Text Structure and Purpose

 Summarize the passage in your own words

-Notice what the passage does not do
+Eliminate choices that don’t match what the passage does